 The TennisWorthy Podcast is presented by the International Tennis Hall of Fame.
 For more information and full episode transcriptions, visit tennisfame.com/podcast.

-The International Tennis Hall of Fame thanks the Arthur Ashe Legacy at UCLA and Oral History Project Director Yolanda Hester for contributions to this episode:
+The International Tennis Hall of Fame thanks the Arthur Ashe Legacy at UCLA and Oral History Director Yolanda Hester for contributions to this episode:

 Mark Mathabane, interviewed by Yolanda Hester, Sept 4, 2020, for the Arthur Ashe Oral History Project an initiative of Arthur Ashe Legacy at UCLA.
 The oral history is from the Center for Oral History Research, University of California.